paszekdaniel/spryker-demo/README.md

 After installing b2b version switched to b2c. <br>
 Working dummy oms, cms based on colors in cart and <br>
 added hello-spryker module <br>
-Planet module fully working with CRUD backoffice, glue API(noly fetching all planets) <br>
+Planet module fully working with CRUD backoffice, glue API <br>
 Stars in PlanetStar module have planets, and in tables planets/stars are shown alongside. <br>
+Glue API added PlanetRelationController that fetches planets with their corresponding star(GET planets-relation)!! <br>

 ### TODO: